Doc's note: You may know him as our in-house cryptocurrency expert, but today, Eric Wade has a different kind of story to share.

 Last October, in Boston, I had the honor of presenting at the annual Stansberry Conference & Alliance Meeting.
 It's a great event filled with world-class speakers from various industries.
 Every time I present at this conference, I want to share thought-provoking ideas.
 If I can make people laugh while doing it... even better.

-So at last year's conference, I told a silly story about the importance of owning what you care about.
+So at the 2022 conference, I told a silly story about the importance of owning what you care about.
 I have a golf course in my backyard.
 All day, I can see golfers on the fairway.
 And one thing that really gets under my skin is the golfer who parks their cart too close to their ball.
 They'll pull their cart up, three or four feet away from their ball, and then take 20 minutes lining up the shot.